timlesallen/shopping-cart-exercise/README.md

 It just uses your session to link to the cart.
 I really haven't gone overboard with security or styling.

-I've mainly focussed on testing the business logic with the tests.
+I've mainly focussed on testing the the bits of the code that are business logic related - obviously there could be more work put in - I've tried to get the low hanging fruit.

+Hope you like it!

 ## Tests